 Need some help crafting your perfect resume?
 We’ve got you!
 Here are some resume template for teens that can help:

-Resume with no work experience
+Resume with no work experience for teens

 A sample resume for a high school student with no job experience:

-Resume with work experience
+Resume with work experience for teens